 The Gospels are not biographies in the truest sense of the word, but they are biographical in their overviews of the life of Jesus.
 They all contain the story of Jesus’ arrest, crucifixion, and his resurrection.
 At the same time, each Gospel presents some of the same stories, miracles, and teachings from Christ’s ministry.
 Each Gospel writer also presents some material that is unique only to his book.

 When the Gospels were written in the middle to late first century, it was clear that a new type of literature had been created.
 They were written to specific groups of Christians to help them get grounded in their faith.
 Matthew wrote to Jewish Christians.
 Luke wrote to Greek Christians.
 Mark was written to Christians in and around Rome.
-The Apostle John was living in Ephesus when he wrote his book.
-John was primarily for the church there but also has a universal appeal.
+The Apostle John was living in Ephesus when he wrote his book, writing for the church in that influential city.
+John has a universal appeal.

 Of course, there have always been challenges to the historicity of the Gospels.
 While these challenges will probably always be with us, it is important to examine all of the evidence, both internal and external in regards to the Gospels and the rest of the New Testament.
 For a good overview of some of the scholarship on both sides of the issue check out my book Peter and Paul in Acts.
 I focus primarily on the historicity of the Gospel of Luke and the Acts of the Apostles but it is a good treatment of the subject for someone wanting to learn more.